albar965/littlenavmap-manual/src/en/EDITFPPOSITION.rst

 Keep in mind that all information entered here is lost if the flight plan position is removed or a new flight plan is calculated (:doc:`ROUTECALC`).

-Note that all fields are saved without limitations only in the *Little Navmap* LNMPLN format (:ref:`flight-plan-formats-lnmpln`).
+Note that all fields are saved without limitations only when using the *Little Navmap* LNMPLN format (:ref:`flight-plan-formats-lnmpln`).
 Other flight plan export formats will only save the ident truncated or a coordinate.

 .. note::